 However, for the political appointees, to resolve the problems of ineffectiveness around the world, the concerned governments must start building or strengthening professional diplomatic services, providing them with proper pre-job training by giving them all the tools, resources and authority necessary to get the job done perfectly.

 No one is born with the ability to practice international societies.
 It needs advanced skills to acquire the advantage of those opportunities.

 Anyway, diplomacy is the art of saying, ‘nice doggie,’ until it can find a stick that has various sets of methodology.

-Diplomatic job is not just to drive nice cars, attend nice receptions and visit fancy international conferences in cool locations, spending delightful-life at government expenses abroad.
+Diplomatic job is not just to drive nice cars, attend nice receptions and visit fancy international conferences in cool locations and spend delightful-life at government expenses abroad.
 But the era of new globalization has increased the workloads of diplomats as a most daring profession.
 Besides the daily traditional routine-work they also face new adventurous assignments every day.

 So, diplomatic load is exactly not like a cheap action movie.
 It is the scientific management of international relations by means of negotiations.
 Diplomats’ result of action only comes when there’s a crisis of some sort.
-At this time, they tend to have more hours of a day than usual to entail tons of meetings and loads of pushing papers to find solution of the problems realizing diplomatic job as a very different and a challenging quest.
+At this time, they tend to have more hours of a day than usual to entail tons of meetings and loads of pushing papers to find solutions to the problems realizing diplomatic jobs as a very different and a challenging quest.